About Us

 Micah’s first exposure to the antiques and collectibles business was as a teenager, where he was taken under the wing of his neighbor, Charlie, an antique collector and Sports Memorabilia shop owner.
 Micah’s first full time job was managing the Sports Memorabilia shop, and he would often travel to collector’s shows with Charlie.
 Here, Micah learned how to distinguish detail, discern value, and rate the condition of these (then) highly collectible items.

 He went a different direction in college, graduating with a BA in Information Systems from Anderson University, Indiana.
 After college, he moved into the catering and service industry, where he discovered a love of wine.
 He spent five years working as lead waiter and wine steward at an upscale restaurant where he traveled to wine shows throughout California, worked with wine vendors, and expanded his knowledge of fine wine.
 Micah brings his knowledge of the retail and secondhand wine market to the Appraisal & Valuation side of Nunneley Estates & Appraisals.
+He also specializes in handling the garage and tools section of the estate sale, and appraises collectible knives and blades.

 Our Mission